msemenistyi/capo/README.md

 capo [![Build Status](https://travis-ci.org/msemenistyi/capo.png?branch=master)](https://travis-ci.org/msemenistyi/capo)
 ====

 Capo will help you to cope with your Mediator.
-All string are touched.
+All strings are touched.

 ![Capo](images/capo-logo.png)